Scanning for Swing Trade Setups in TC2000

-Step #2 – filtering YOUR tc2000 stock universe
+Step #2 – Filtering your TC2000 stock universe

-The next step is to add in some prerequisite screening criteria.
+The next step is to add in some basic screening criteria.
 Before we get to specific trade setups or patterns, we want to make sure that we’re only looking at stocks that trade at a price point and volatility level that we’re comfortable with.

 We also want to make sure the stocks we’re looking at trade with sufficient daily volume.

 The following criteria are simply personal trading preferences of mine, so feel free to ignore or modify these conditions as you please.

 - I’m only interested in trading stocks over $8 in price.

 - I prefer liquid stocks that trade an average of 300,000 shares per day based on the last 20 trading days.

 Minimum 20-day volume > 200K